Frequently Asked MVL Questions

 In order to make an early capital distribution to shareholders, the company is required to transfer its cash balance into Approved Recovery’s client account and close the bank account before the company is placed into Liquidation.

 Shareholders will also need to provide an indemnity.

-Shareholders will receive the majority of funds within 24-48 hours of the company being placed into Liquidation.
+Shareholders will receive the majority of funds within two business days of the company being placed into Liquidation.
 When calculating the early distribution to shareholders, Approved Recovery will provide for the costs of the liquidation and a small contingency fund.
 When the Liquidation is ready to be closed, shareholders will receive the remaining funds as a second and final distribution.

 What is a shareholder indemnity?